srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-It took a while to realize but the quality of the training data made a lot of difference in how well the model performed.
+It took a while to realize but the quality of the training data made a lot more of difference in how well the model performed than I initially assumed.
 Initial runs with the default data did not provide robust performance.
 Adding the input from the left and right cameras as well as a parameter for controlling the amount of steering did help a little but still was lacking.
 I collected some training data driving in the simulator.
 I also added recovery data by recording the vehicle getting back on the road when it went off it (not recording when it was going off the road but just the recovery).
 This data set is large & took a while to train but also suffered from driving off the road at certain points.

-A different approach is then taken for data collection where the data set is small but contains mostly recovery information with some normal driving.
+A different approach is then taken for data collection where the data set is very small but mostly contains recovery information with minimal normal driving.
 Surprisingly, this worked better for a few variations of the final model I put together.

 My initial thought was to implement the same network I used for the second project (traffic sign classifier).
 After running into a few roadblocks implementing inception layers, I questioned the wisdom of such a complex network.
 So, I started with a few convolution layers to test the performance.
-After surprisngly decent performance with small epoch runs, I decided to just tweak this simple model than implement the model based on the inception and its long training run-times.
+After surprisngly good performance with small epoch runs, I decided to just tweak this simple model than implement the model based on the inception and its long training run-times.

 I ran into a few scenarios where the vehicle was not providing enough positive/negative steering to keep it on the track.
-Careful recapturing of the training data fixed many of those deviantions.
+Careful recapture of the training data fixed many of those deviations.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.